dleeftink/QuickSet/readme.md

 ### Sorters
 Methods for sorting and returning the set data.
-Each can be exit early by providing a maximum number of `iters` (value greater than zero or `true` for a full sweep), or return items in descending order by setting its `reverse` to `true`
+Each can be exit early by providing a maximum number of `iters` (value greater than zero or `true` for a full sweep), or return items in descending order by setting its `reverse` to `true`.

 #### `.keys( iters[, reverse ])`
 Method that returns all integer keys in the set in natural ascending order.